Acoustic Sound Insulation Guide

 What are the best acoustic flooring solutions?

-Effectively, sound insulate your floor following these steps:
+Effectively, sound-insulate your floor following these steps:

 - Add density to the floor using products with high levels of mass (acoustic insulation and acoustic underlays).